 - 10. In July 2019 Executive Board agreed the updated five year Medium Term Financial Strategy which sets out principles for the determination and management of revenue and capital budgets.
-The position was updated and agreed by Executive Board in October 2019. - 11.
+The position was updated and agreed by Executive Board in October 2019.
+A new MTFS and separate budget savings report were received at Executive board in September 2020 incorporating the financial impact of Covid-19 into our financial planning. - 11.
 Adoption of these principles results in a more robust and accountable approach to budget management which closely aligns itself with the principles that are set out in CIPFA's Financial Management Code which all local authorities will be required to fully implement by the 31st March 2021.
 The Strategy recognises the requirement that the revenue budget becomes more financially resilient and sustainable, whilst reducing the risks associated with funding recurring revenue through mechanisms such as capital receipts and capitalisation. - 12.
 Executive Board approved the authority's Capital and Investment Strategy In February 2020 alongside consideration of the proposed budget.